By: Lisa Wise, NH Sea Grant Extension

 At the Climate in the Classroom Teacher Training this past summer, we met two sixth-grade science teachers from Portsmouth Middle School who were very eager to bring the program to their students.
 Their eight classes amounted to over 150 students – more than twice the size of groups we have worked with for past Climate in the Classroom programs!

 Fortunately, we brought some other CAW members on board to help – Abigail Lyon (Piscataqua Region Estuaries Partnership), Julie LaBranche (Rockingham Planning Commission), Kyle Pimental (Strafford Regional Planning Commission), and Sherry Godlewski (NH Department of Environmental Services).
-We spent a day at Portsmouth Middle School in mid-September for the kickoff presentation, and then the teachers used the Climate in the Classroom unit plan developed in collaboration with Oyster River Middle School teacher Chris Hall to dive into the content.
+We spent a day at Portsmouth Middle School in mid-September delivering the kickoff presentation in four separate sessions with smaller groups of students.
+Then the teachers used the Climate in the Classroom unit plan developed in collaboration with Oyster River Middle School teacher Chris Hall to dive into the content.

 Previous Climate in the Classroom programs have involved the students working in small groups to develop climate posters and then presenting them at a culminating community event.
 This time around, we (and the teachers) wanted to try something a little different.
 The students researched sustainable and resilient building design elements, developed their own design, and then worked in small groups to come up with a group concept.
 They collected recycled materials and other found objects throughout the fall with which to construct their buildings.